Teams, tales and tips – a guide to the local game

 Just over Greig Bridge from there, the ICT Social Club (see Inverness Caledonian Thistle) is open through the week as well as match days.

 For quality beers and food, the Phoenix Ale House appeals to a discerning clientele.
-Next door, Deeno’s cuts to the chase with TV sport and cheap drink deals.
+Next door.
 The up-for-it Gunsmiths is another popular city-centre option while near the waterfront, Johnny Foxes keeps later hours and puts on live entertainment.

 Finally, the Auctioneers, laid out with half-a-dozen booths, each with its own TV screen, schedules poker sessions and DJ nights.